Geometric Approaches on Persistent Homology: Background

-In applied and computational topology, Vietoris--Rips complexes are used as a way to thicken a data set $X$ in order to approximate its underlying shape.
+In applied and computational topology, Vietoris--Rips complexes are used to thicken a data set $X$ in order to approximate its underlying shape.
 The shape of a dataset is often reflective of important patterns within~\cite{Carlsson2009}.
-Indeed, connected components correspond to segments of the data that could be analyzed separately, circles correspond to periodic or recurrent phenomenon, and higher-dimensional features represent further structure in the data.
+Indeed, connected components correspond to segments of the data that could be analyzed separately, circles correspond to periodic or recurrent phenomena, and higher-dimensional features represent further structure in the data.
 The Vietoris--Rips complex $\vr{X}{r}$ on metric space $X$ contains $X$ as its vertex set, and a finite subset of $X$ as a simplex if its diameter is at most $r$.
 Since we do not know a priori how to choose the thickening scale $r$, the idea of persistent homology is to compute the homology of the Vietoris--Rips complex of data set $X$ over a large range of scale parameters $r$ and to trust those topological features which persist.
-The \emph{persistence} or \emph{life span} of a feature is equal to its death scale minus its birth scale.
-It is understood that the persistence of a $k$-dimensional feature is related to its ``geometric size"; in this paper we make this intuitive notion precise.
+The \emph{persistence} or \emph{life span} of a feature is typically defined as its death scale minus its birth scale, and sometimes defined as its death scale divided by its birth scale (as we will use here).
+It is understood that the persistence of a $k$-dimensional feature is related to its ``geometric size"; in this paper we make this intuitive notion more precise.

-The motivation for using Vietoris--Rips complexes is a remarkable theorem due to Latschev \cite{Latschev2001}: for $M$ a manifold, for scale $r$ sufficiently small depending on the curvature of $M$, and for data set $X$ close to $M$ in the Gromov--Hausdorff distance, we have a homotopy equivalence $\vr{X}{r} \simeq M$.
+The motivation for using Vietoris--Rips complexes in applied topology is a remarkable theorem due to Latschev \cite{Latschev2001}: for $M$ a closed Riemannian manifold, for scale $r$ sufficiently small depending on the curvature of $M$, and for data set $X$ close to $M$ in the Gromov--Hausdorff distance, we have a homotopy equivalence $\vr{X}{r} \simeq M$.
 This result is an analogue of the Nerve Theorem~\cite{Borsuk1948} for Vietoris--Rips complexes, and it has been expanded upon by the manifold reconstruction results in~\cite{ChazalDeSilvaOudot2014,EdelsbrunnerHarer,niyogi2008finding,Chambers2010}, which also rely on the scale being chosen to be sufficiently small.
 But as the main idea of persistence is to allow $r$ to vary, the assumption that scale $r$ is kept sufficiently small typically fails in practice.